Floor Screeding Brightlingsea

 Granolithic Screeding

 Granolithic screeding is commonly used in industrial and commercial buildings and also in high-traffic areas in residential buildings.
-It is also commonly used in areas where abrasion and chemical resistance are required.
-The resulting surface is hard and smooth, which makes it easy to maintain and clean, and provides an ideal base for other flooring products.
+It is also commonly used in areas where abrasion and chemical resistance are necessary.
+The resulting surface is hard and smooth, which makes it easy to clean and maintain, and provides a perfect base for other flooring products.

 What Does Screeding Do?